Big if True Science Accelerator (BiTS) | Japan

 The Big if True Science Accelerator (BiTS) trains scientists and technologists to design ambitious, large-scale research programs—the kind that produced transformative technologies like the internet, mRNA vaccines, and autonomous vehicles.

 These breakthroughs didn't come from individual labs or companies working alone.
 They came from coordinated research programs led by visionary program directors who could align multiple institutions, companies, and researchers around a bold goal.
-BiTS teaches Venture Directors how to become that kind of leader.
+BiTS teaches Venture Directors (VDs) - science leaders capable of designing and implementing ambitious R&D programs - how to become that kind of leader.

-On the program, you'll develop a concrete plan for an eight-figure research program and pitch it directly to funders—government agencies, philanthropic foundations, and impact investors.
+On the program, you'll develop a concrete plan for a large-scale, multi-year research program and pitch it directly to funders—government agencies, philanthropic foundations, and impact investors.
 This is for people with big technical ideas that don't fit traditional academic grants or venture capital timelines.
+In Japan, BiTS serves as a core talent pipeline for the Global Startup Campus (GSC), and is delivered as part of the GSC Initiative’s International Research Program (IRP).

 The Program